apache/arrow/docs/source/cpp/streaming_execution.rst

 Constructing ``ExecNode`` using Options
 =======================================

-Using the execution plan we can construct varioud execution queries.
+Using the execution plan we can construct various queries.
-To construct such queries, we have provided a set of containers or referred as :class:`ExecNode` s.
+To construct such queries, we have provided a set of building blocks or referred as :class:`ExecNode` s.
 These nodes provide the ability to construct operations like filtering, projection, join, etc.

 This is the list of :class:`ExecutionNode` s exposed;